Graduate Certificate in Values-Based Leadership

 - Post-Secondary Education: List all degrees, diplomas, certificates, and professional development programs that you have completed, or if applicable, which match the flexible admissions criteria above.

-- Work Experience - Leadership, and/or Organizational Consultation Experience: List and briefly describe leadership positions held, nature of the work, and duration.
-Describe nature of consultation practice and typical consultation projects undertaken; and/or nature of coaching practice.
+- Work Experience - Designated Leadership Experience: List and briefly describe leadership positions held, nature of the work, and duration.

 - Voluntary/Unpaid Work Experience: List and describe any voluntary or community service experience.
 Please include name of organization, length of service and a brief description of duties.

 - Professional Memberships/Affiliations: List memberships and positions you hold/have held in professional associations, service clubs, community/volunteer sector.

 - Other Relevant Information: Provide any other information which you believe is relevant to your application and will be of assistance to the review committee.

 - Applicants declaring permanent resident or Convention Refugee status in Canada, must submit a copy of their Permanent Resident Card (PR card) along with their application.